SEARCH RFS:

 What is Chromium?

-Chromium is an essential trace mineral well-known for regulating blood sugar levels.
-It’s in chromodulin, a molecule needed for proper insulin signaling.
+Chromium is an essential nutrient, and an important trace mineral well-known for regulating blood sugar levels.
+In our bodies, chromium binds to a peptide forming chromodulin, a molecule needed for proper insulin signaling.
 Insulin is the hormone responsible for managing blood glucose levels and signaling cells to take in glucose for energy.

 There are two types of chromium.